DAG Scheduling in the BSP Model: ILP representation

 Altogether, the ILP formulations above use $O(n \cdot P \cdot S)$ variables in the DS, DB and FB models, and $O(n \cdot P^2 \cdot S)$ variables in the FS model.
 Note, however, that reducing the number of variables in the DS model also has a slight drawback.
 In particular, the formulations in the DB, FS and FB models ensure that the vast majority of variables are binary, and there are only $O(P \cdot S)$ variables (for cost measurement) that can take arbitrary integer values.
 In contrast to this, when introducing the $\textsc{senttimes}_{v, p, s}$ variables into the DS model, the number of non-binary variables increases to $O(n \cdot P \cdot S)$.
 However, recall that $\textsc{senttimes}_{v, p, s}$ is in fact also restricted to the integer interval $\{0, ..., P \}$, so its domain is also not significantly larger when $P$ is a small constant.

 The number of linear constraints, on the other hand, is dominated by the precedence constraints in the DAG in most cases, which result in $O(|E| \cdot P \cdot S)$ constraints.
-In particularly sparse (non-connected) DAGs, we might actually have $|E|<n$, in which case the remaining constraints become dominant; hence more formally, the number of constraints in the broadcast models is
+In particularly sparse (non-connected) DAGs, we might have $|E|<n$, when the remaining constraints become dominant; hence more formally, the number of constraints in the broadcast models is

-The only exception to this is the FS model, where we also use $O(n \cdot P^2 \cdot S)$ constraints to ensure the correctness of the communication steps; hence in this model, the number of constraints is
+The only exception to this is FS, where we also use $O(n \cdot P^2 \cdot S)$ constraints to ensure the correctness of the communication steps; hence in this model, the number of constraints is